msweet53/Project-Azrael/README.md

 import os

 os.system("raspivid -o - -t 0 -n -w 320 -h 200 -fps 24 | cvlc -vvv stream:///dev/stdin --sout '#standard{access=http,mux=ts,dst=:8090}' :demux=h264")

+## Figuring out a place to launch our rocket.

+We decide that the best place to launch our rocket would be a large open field so that no property or nature is damaged in the process of launching our rocket.
+We have also gotten permission from the pacs and rec of albermarle county to launch at darden towe soccerfields, where theres more than enough space to safely launch our rocket.